Chilean Civil War of 1891: Aftermath

 After the battle of Placilla it was clear to President Balmaceda that he could no longer hope to find sufficient strength amongst his adherents to maintain himself in power, and in view of the rapid approach of the rebel army he abandoned his official duties to seek asylum in the Argentine legation.
-On August 29, he officially handed power to General Manuel Baquedano, who maintained order in Santiago until the arrival of the congressional leaders on the 30th.
+On 29 August, he officially handed power to General Manuel Baquedano, who maintained order in Santiago until the arrival of the congressional leaders on 30 August.

-The president remained concealed in the Argentine legation until September 18.
+The president remained concealed in the Argentine legation until 18 September.
 On the morning of that date, when the term for which he had been elected president of the republic terminated, he committed suicide by shooting himself.
 The excuse for this act, put forward in letters written shortly before his end, was that he did not believe the conquerors would give him an impartial trial.
 The death of Balmaceda finished all cause of contention in Chile, and was the closing act of the most severe and bloodiest struggle that the country had ever witnessed.
 In the various engagements throughout the conflict more than 10,000 people died, and the joint expenditure of the two governments on military preparations and the purchase of war material exceeded £10,000,000.

 The defeat of the presidential forces opened a so-called "pseudo-parliamentary" period in Chile's history, which lasted from 1891 to 1925.
 As opposed to a "true parliamentary" system, the executive was subject to the legislature but checks and balances of executive power were weakened.
 The position of President remained as head of state but its powers and control of the government were reduced.